open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 conflicting instrument registration to have occurred somewhere.

-Producers MAY be able to remediate the problem, depending on whether they are an SDK, a downstream processor, or a consumer at the
+Producers MAY be able to remediate the problem, depending on whether they are an SDK or a downstream processor:
-destination:

 1. If the potential conflict involves a non-identifying property (i.e., `description`), the producer SHOULD choose the longer string.
-2. If the potential conflict involves similar but disagreeing units (e.g., "ms" and "s"), an implementation MAY convert units to avoid semantic errors; otherwise an implementation SHOULD inform the user of a semantic error and pass through both `Metric` objects.
+2. If the potential conflict involves similar but disagreeing units (e.g., "ms" and "s"), an implementation MAY convert units to avoid semantic errors; otherwise an implementation SHOULD inform the user of a semantic error and pass through conflicting data.
 3. If the potential conflict involves an `AggregationTemporality` property, an implementation MAY convert temporality using a Cumulative-to-Delta or a Delta-to-Cumulative transformation;
-   otherwise, an implementation SHOULD inform the user of a semantic error and pass through both `Metric` objects.
+   otherwise, an implementation SHOULD inform the user of a semantic error and pass through conflicting data.
-4. Generally, for potential conflicts involving an identifying property (i.e., all properties except `description`), the producer SHOULD pass through the semantic error to the consumer and pass through both `Metric` objects.
+4. Generally, for potential conflicts involving an identifying property (i.e., all properties except `description`), the producer SHOULD inform the user of a semantic error and pass through conflicting data.

 When semantic errors such as these occur inside an implementation of the OpenTelemetry API, there is an presumption of a fixed `Resource`